UniversalDependencies/UD_Persian-Seraji/README.md

 # CHANGELOG

 * From v2.8 to v2.11, fixed some other validation errors.
+Removed # from verbal lemmas.
+Kept the first (i.e., past) stem.
 * From v2.2 to v2.8, fixed non-projective punctuation with Udapi ud.FixPunct.
 * From v2.1 to v2.2, repository renamed from UD_Persian to UD_Persian-Seraji.
 * From v1.3 to v1.4, a number of annotation errors are fixed.
 More lemmas are added.